Difference Between Capitalizing vs Expensing

 |Effects on the financial statements||Increases the number of assets

-Appears as investing cash outflow
+It appears as investing cash outflow

 Enhances current profitability increases CFO